sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 6.x.x version of this Chart to 7.0.0

+- the default mode of relay is now "proxy".
+You can change it through the values.yaml file
+- we removed the `githubSso` variable for oauth github configuration.
+It was using the old environment variable, that doesn't work anymore with Sentry.
+Just use the common github.xxxx configuration for both oauth & application integration.

 ## Upgrading from 5.x.x version of this Chart to 6.0.0